nanoc/nanoc.app/content/install.md

 To install Ruby, you have a few different options.
 You can use your operating system’s package manager, e.g. <kbd>sudo apt-get install ruby1.9.1</kbd> on Debian and Ubuntu, or <kbd>sudo pacman -S ruby</kbd> on Arch Linux.
 On Windows, you can use [RubyInstaller](http://rubyinstaller.org/).
 On Unix-like operating systems, [chruby](https://github.com/postmodern/chruby), [rbenv](http://rbenv.org/) or [rvm](http://rvm.io/) are a good choice.
 Alternatively, you can [download the Ruby source code](https://www.ruby-lang.org/en/downloads/) and compile it yourself.

-Installing Rubygems
+Installing RubyGems
 -------------------

-Rubygems is Ruby’s package manager.
+RubyGems is Ruby’s package manager.
 With it, you can easily find and install new packages (called _gems_).
-While not _strictly_ necessary in order to use nanoc, it is greatly recommended to install Rubygems anyway.
+While not _strictly_ necessary in order to use nanoc, it is greatly recommended to install RubyGems anyway.

-It is likely that you have Rubygems installed already.
-To find out whether Rubygems is installed, type <kbd>gem \--version</kbd>.
-If that command prints a version number, Rubygems is installed:
+It is likely that you have RubyGems installed already.
+To find out whether RubyGems is installed, type <kbd>gem \--version</kbd>.
+If that command prints a version number, RubyGems is installed:

-<pre title="Checking whether Rubygems is installed"><span class="prompt">%</span> <kbd>gem --version</kbd>
+<pre title="Checking whether RubyGems is installed"><span class="prompt">%</span> <kbd>gem --version</kbd>
 <%= config[:gem_version_info] %>
 <span class="prompt">%</span> </pre>

-To install Rubygems, go to the [Rubygems download page](http://rubygems.org/pages/download) and follow the instructions there.
+To install RubyGems, go to the [RubyGems download page](http://rubygems.org/pages/download) and follow the instructions there.

-Be sure what you have a fairly recent version of Rubygems.
-When in doubt, update your Rubygems:
+Be sure what you have a fairly recent version of RubyGems.
+When in doubt, update your RubyGems:

-<pre title="Updating Rubygems"><span class="prompt">%</span> <kbd>gem update --system</kbd>
+<pre title="Updating RubyGems"><span class="prompt">%</span> <kbd>gem update --system</kbd>
 Latest version currently installed.
 Aborting.
 <span class="prompt">%</span> </pre>

 NOTE: {sudo-gem-update-system}

 NOTE: The <kbd>gem update --system</kbd> command is disabled on Debian and Ubuntu.
-On these distributions, you should use <code>apt</code> to upgrade Ruby and Rubygems.
+On these distributions, you should use <code>apt</code> to upgrade Ruby and RubyGems.

 Installing nanoc
 ----------------